Pinochle: Renege

-If the bidder reneges, they automatically takes a double set and the amount of the bid is subtracted from their score.
+If the bidder reneges, they automatically take a double set and the amount of the bid is subtracted from their score.
 The two opposing players get to count their meld points and the remainder of the hand is thrown in.

 If either of the two nonbidders misplay, the bidder automatically makes their bid.
 The bidder gets to score the amount of their bid and meld, the player that misplayed loses all meld and takes a single set, and the third player scores only their meld.

 If at any point during melding or play it is determined that a non-standard deck is being used, any player may declare a card-fault misdeal.
 This results in the nullification of the entire hand including all meld and points obtained.

 Cutthroat

 Similar to three-handed pinochle, cutthroat is a simple modification.
 The dealer deals the entire deck out (16 cards to each player), in packets of four.
 The player to the left of the dealer begins the bidding once meld has been silently determined by all players.
 Play continues normally in terms of scoring and trick taking.
 The only way to win in cutthroat pinochle, however, is to "bid and out", or to have taken the bid and surpassed the predetermined winning score.
 It is then possible for multiple players to go over the winning score, yet if none has taken a bid and met the resulting contract, a win has not happened and play continues.
 It is also possible for a person to lose with the high score if they do not take a winning bid.